VineethReddy02/vineeth-web/content/post/prometheus.md

 You can download the full distriution from https://github.com/prometheus/prometheus/releases

-After extracting you eill get a prometheus executable (prometheus.exe for windows), which yoy can use to run prometheus, for example:
+After extracting you will get a prometheus executable (prometheus.exe for windows), which you can use to run prometheus, for example:

 ```./prometheus --config.file /path/to/prometheus.yaml```

 ### Install prometheus with this script